dotjay/wcag-parsing-filter/README.md

 Tools that filter the results of the W3C's Nu validator to show only results that are related to accessibility according to WCAG 2 Success Criterion 4.1.1 Parsing.

-Note: The intenion is to move the additional features provided by this project into [https://github.com/stevefaulkner/wcagparsing/](Steve Faulkner's GitHub project).
+Note: The intention is to move the additional features provided by this project into [Steve Faulkner's GitHub project](https://github.com/stevefaulkner/wcagparsing/).

 ## Bookmarklet